 Joshua Guthrie is a multi-instrumentalist with a background in recording arts and live performance.
 He began his musical career playing Maine’s live music establishments at the age of 15.
 He graduated Magna Cum Laude from the University of Maine at Orono with a degree in Music Education with a specialization in classical guitar.
 Mr. Guthrie has toured the country, recorded on music row and written songs with hit songwriters.
 In 2012, Mr. Guthrie received the American Legion’s ‘Educator of the Year’ award for the state of Maine.
 He currently performs as guitarist and vocalist for The Josh Guthrie Trio.

-Mr. Guthrie directs Band, Chorus, Select Choir, Guitar Ensemble, Rock Band, co-directs Jazz Band and teaches Intro to Piano.
+Mr. Guthrie directs Band, Chorus, Select Choir, Guitar Ensemble, Rock Band, co-directs Jazz Band and teaches Intro to Piano and Music Fundamentals.
 Mr. Guthrie can be reached at email@example.com

 Deb Maynard, Director: Jazz Band, Orchestra, Woodwind Ensemble, Alumni Jazz Band